-Tender chicken and vegetables with egg noodles and a tasty broth thickened up the with a heavy whipping cream roux.
-This Pressure Cooker Chicken & Noodles is easy comfort food!
+Tender chicken and vegetables with egg noodles and a tasty broth thickened up with a heavy whipping cream roux.
+This pressure cooker chicken and noodles is easy comfort food!

 It’s finally here, comfort food season!
 There is nothing like a big bowl of soup or chili or a cozy casserole when the weather turns cold.
 Easy comfort food like this pressure cooker creamy chicken and noodles is one of my favorites.

 I recently purchased a Crock-Pot Express and other than my air fryer, I’ve never used a small appliance as much as I’ve used this.
 Every night I’m finding something new to make.

 Pressure cooking leaves meat so tender it falls apart and most everything cooks in less than an hour compared to hours in a traditional crockpot.
 It’s the perfect appliance for making those cozy comfort food recipes for busy weeknights.

 This one-pan creamy chicken with egg noodles and vegetables has-

 - Seasonings like thyme, rosemary, salt, pepper, and garlic powder